 The An-14 was the predecessor of the An‑28, and they share the main design characteristics.
 Its rear fuselage slopes up directly behind the wings, and the horizontal stabilisers have a dihedral, so the vertical stabilisers are tilted inward.
 Finally, the An-14 has radial piston engines

 The An-140 is the successor of the An-24 and has about the same basic configuration.
 However, the twin-wheel main landing gears retract in the fuselage instead of the engine nacelles.
 Also, the aircraft has horizontal stabilisers with a significant dihedral.
-Both characteristics also make it clearly recognisable from the CN235 and G222.

 The An-148 and An-158 are sort of BAe146s with two engines, with their high mounted wings and T-tail.
 The types are easily recognisable from similar sized (military) transport aircraft by the many cabin windows.